JanethL/SlackPrivateWelcome/README.md

 When you make this selection, Autocode adds two additional steps to your workflow.
                                                                                                                               <img src= "https://assets-global.website-files.com/5c1a205a6edb848508d03ed7/5e668820462bf092dfc3690a_1_0LQP95XUhOu9xPVhyh0EWw%20(1).png" width="400">

-This first step sets an HTTP endpoint that will act as a webhook for a Slack member_joined_channel event.
+This first step sets an HTTP endpoint that will act as a webhook for a Slack `member_joined_channel event`.
 When a new member joins a channel, a payload of information for that event is sent from Slack to the HTTP endpoint.
 The code inside the endpoint then executes and can use the information.

-Step #2 Makes an HTTP GET request to the [lib.slack.conversations[‘@0.2.5’]](https://stdlib.com/@slack/lib/conversations/) API and uses the [info](https://stdlib.com/@slack/lib/conversations/#info) method to retrieve the channel object which has info about the channel including name, topic, purpose etc and stores it in result.slack.channel.
-The parameter to retrieve channel information is automatically set to ${event.event.channel} — leave as is.
+Step #2 Makes an HTTP GET request to the [lib.slack.conversations[‘@0.2.5’]](https://stdlib.com/@slack/lib/conversations/) API and uses the [info](https://stdlib.com/@slack/lib/conversations/#info) method to retrieve the channel object which has info about the channel including name, topic, purpose etc and stores it in `result.slack.channel`.
+The parameter to retrieve channel information is automatically set to `${event.event.channel}` — leave as is.

 <img src= "https://assets-global.website-files.com/5c1a205a6edb848508d03ed7/5e668833510abc85605c07b7_5e6362ac6f97340f498963c3_1_jnayuZuQMh4yCibRR_NwNQ.png" width="400">

-Step #3 Also makes an HTTP GET request to lib.slack.users[‘@0.3.32’] and uses theretrieve method to get the user object which has info about the user and stores it in result.slack.user.
-The parameter to retrieve user information is automatically set to ${event.event.user} — leave as is.
+Step #3 Also makes an HTTP GET request to `lib.slack.users[‘@0.3.32’]` and uses theretrieve method to get the user object which has info about the user and stores it in `result.slack.user`.
+The parameter to retrieve user information is automatically set to `${event.event.user}` — leave as is.

 <img src= "https://assets-global.website-files.com/5c1a205a6edb848508d03ed7/5e6688418ca145555afac90b_1_CFTGSfcRCs5MNjknKhJFIQ.png" width="400">